Adrian Cann: International

 He made his debut for Canada in a January 2008 friendly match against Martinique.
 Cann was also chosen in the 23-man roster for the 2009 CONCACAF Gold Cup where Canada won Group A with seven points before being knocked out by Honduras in the quarter-finals.
 His last cap came in 2011, earning him a total of nine caps, two of which were FIFA World Cup qualification matches.

 Cann represented Canada at the 2017 CONCACAF Beach Soccer Championship.
+In 2022, he represented Canada Beach Soccer in the World Winners Cup, a non-FIFA beach soccer tournament.

 Post-playing career

 After retiring he became a real estate agent.
 In 2020, he became involved with a group looking to found a professional soccer team in Peterborough, Ontario to play in League1 Ontario.
 The team became known as Electric City FC, with Cann hoping to serve as the team's head coach after retiring.